Taguig: Tourism

 Tourism is a vital industry for Taguig.
 The city and the Metro Manila area as a whole have an array of attractions for tourists, including monuments, memorials, museums, sports events, and shopping malls.
 Accommodation and food service activities was the city's second fastest growing industry in 2023.
 The Mind Museum is a science museum with more than 250 exhibits.
 The Manila American Cemetery, a military cemetery that honors US personnel killed during World War II in the Philippines and other allied nations, is managed and operated by the American Battle Monuments Commission.
 The Libingan ng mga Bayani (LMB), is the national cemetery of the Philippines.
 The Philippine Veterans Museum in Western Bicutan features artifacts, documents, photographs and other memorabilia about the accounts of Filipino veterans during World War II.
 The city government owned TLC Park along C6 Road in Lower Bicutan is home to lightshows, concerts, and other activities during holiday seasons like Christmas and Valentines.

 Taguig is a major shopping destination where shopping malls, department stores, markets, supermarkets, and bazaars are located, catering mostly to the middle and high-end class.
-Numerous high-end malls can be found in or near Bonifacio Global City such as the mixed-use Bonifacio High Street, Mitsukoshi BGC, SM Aura, Uptown Mall, Venice Grand Canal Mall in McKinley Hill, and the upcoming Ayala Malls Park Triangle.
-Shopping malls that cater to the middle-class market are the Market!
-Market!, Gate 3 Plaza, Sunshine Mall (Taguig's first shopping mall), Vista Mall Taguig, and the upcoming Ayala Malls Arca South.
+Numerous high-end malls can be found in or near Bonifacio Global City such as the mixed-use Bonifacio High Street, Mitsukoshi BGC, SM Aura, Uptown Mall, Venice Grand Canal Mall in McKinley Hill, and Ayala Malls Park Triangle.
+Shopping malls that cater to the middle-class market include Market!
+Market!, Gate 3 Plaza, Vista Mall Taguig, and Ayala Malls Arca South.

-The city boasts of numerous parks and plazas such as the TLC Park in Lower Bicutan, which contains the Mercado del Lago, and the Taguig People's Park in West Rembo, formerly known as the Makati Park and Garden when it was still administered by Makati.
-Other parks in the city include the Taguig Eco Park in Pinagsama, Employee's Park in Tuktukan, San Miguel Calisthenics Park in San Miguel, Friendship Park in North Signal Village, Central Signal Calisthenics Park in Central Signal Village, and the Taguig Community Center which contains the Joseph Sitt Park in Bagumbayan.
+The city boasts numerous public parks and plazas such as the TLC Park in Lower Bicutan, which contains the Mercado del Lago, and the Taguig People's Park in West Rembo, formerly known as the Makati Park and Garden when it was still administered by Makati.
+Other parks in the city include the Taguig Eco Park in Pinagsama, Employee's Park in Tuktukan, San Miguel Calisthenics Park in San Miguel, Friendship Park in North Signal Village, Maharlika Park in Maharlika Village, Central Signal Calisthenics Park in Central Signal Village, and the Taguig Community Center which contains the Joseph Sitt Park in Bagumbayan.
 Bonifacio Global City also features numerous parks such as Track 30th, Terra 28th, the Bonifacio High Street Central Park, High Street South Park, Burgos Circle, NEO Park, De Jesus Oval, Kasalikasan Garden, Sundial Park, McKinley Parkway, and the BGC Greenway, the longest urban park in Metro Manila at 1.5 km.

 The Napindan Lighthouse is a historic lighthouse that served as a meeting point for Katipunan, a revolutionary group that led the Philippine Independence movement.